 The KP-60 assault rifle.
 Araea's current issue military rifle.

 Issued to the Army, Naval Coast Patrol, Dirigble Corps.
 It is also widely used by many of the islands urban police forces, most notably by New Hope's paramilitary Metropolitan Policing Authority, who generally issue them to every patrol unit.
-As mentioned on the drawing, but not illustrated, there is a longer 45 round magazine (similar in concept to that of the RPK-74) in addition to the standard 30 rounders.

-This weapon was based upon a mix of AK, M1 garand and StG-44 characteristics mostly, and as far as it's niche is concerned it is basically Araea's AK analogue - an inexpensive reliable weapon manufactured in large numbers.
+This weapon was originally based upon a mix of AK, M1 garand and StG-44 characteristics mostly, and as far as it's niche is concerned it is basically Araea's AK analogue - an inexpensive reliable weapon manufactured in large numbers.

 The idea of a selective-fire rifle utilizing a lighter intermediate powered cartridge has its genesis during the height of the anti-skryke campaign when a need was recognized for a fully automatic weapon that bridged the gap between the submachine gun and the older bolt action and self loading rifles in use at the time.
 The early KG-35 models developed toward the end of the war proved reliable and accurate but were nearly impossible to control on full auto and the fully automatic capability was abandoned on later production models.
 It was determined that smaller and less powerful round would be more effective in an automatic rifle.
 Although smaller caliber prototypes were developed by several firms during the conflict none proved satisfactory in the field and the automatic rifle concept never came to fruition during this period.
 Late in the war, a pistol caliber substitute was developed in the form of the CCM-750, which proved immensely popular with those troops fortunate enough to receive them.